jyamanaka/MajorStudio2/README.md

-## SWAMP WALK
+## SWAMP WALK: Stepping into the Great Swamp
-Unearthing stories about The Great Swamp in New Jersey**
+Swamps have always been a source of terror and fascination but are actually valuable ecosystems.
+Swamp Walk uses a storytelling time series to weave together the historical and cultural prejudices and the ecological value of a swamp, along with archival graphics from the jetport battle that took place in The Great Swamp in New Jersey between 1959 to 1970.